ndrberna/GeneralTools/README.md

-# Materials used for submitting papers:
+# Python libraries used in the followinf papers:
 - Extending domain name monitoring.
 Identifying potential malicious domains using hash signatures of DOM elements, Italian Conference on CyberSecurity (ITASEC) 2018
 - Brand detection framework in lg wavelet domain, L., Electronic Imaging, Image Processing: Algorithms and Systems XV, pp.
 10-15(6),Society for Imaging Science and Technology